-[ENPV when variable increases (decreases) 1%] / [ENPV/K of base case scenario] -1
+[ENPV when variable increases (decreases) 1%] / [ENPV/K of base case scenario]

-Which variables were identified as critical variables?
-State which criteria have been applied.
-Fill in

 the text box.
 Extend the text box as necessary.

-ı

-ı

-l

 Typically, the variables to consider are: future demand, revenues, investment costs, operation and maintenance costs, replacement costs due to technological development,; and for economic variables: e.g. investment cost of a specific component; tariffs; bandwidth; conversion factors for the quantification of economic benefits.